 How long is recovery from orthognathic surgery?

 The postoperative recovery process from corrective jaw surgery is a long one.
-Expect significant lifestyle changes for at least four to six weeks following surgery.
+Expect significant lifestyle changes for at least six to eight weeks following surgery.

 You may experience mood shifts and even depression following surgery because it can take a long time for the final results to become visible.
 Added to that, you may find the initial facial swelling and edema very disturbing.

 Also expect to have trouble eating afterwards.
 Your orthodontist may advise you to consult with a dietician regarding nutritional supplements.